 As from 2011, a long-term incentive program has been introduced covering a maximum of 100 key persons throughout the Group, including the Company's President and other senior executives.
-This group includes approximately 50 employees in North America who hitherto were covered by the long-term incentive program which was in place when SSAB acquired IPSCO in 2007.
-The new program applies for rolling three-year periods, is cash-based, and linked to the total return on the SSAB share compared with a comparison group comprising the Company's competitors.
-For participants in the program outside North America, the result is capped at between 15 percent and 25 percent of fixed salary.
-The maximum outcome for participants in North America is in line with the restrictions which applied under the earlier North American program; for these participants, the program is also linked to SSAB Americas' results and return on capital employed.
-The total annual cost for the current program is SEK 22.5 million in the event of target realization, and SEK 45 million in the event of maximum target realization, of which approximately 2/3 constitutes the cost for participants in North America.
-The program has been introduced with the aim of promoting the Company's ability to recruit and retain particularly important employees.
+The program applies for rolling three-year periods, is cash-based, and linked to the total return on the SSAB share compared with a comparison group comprising the Company's competitors.
+For participants in the program outside North America, the result is capped at between 15 and 25 percent of fixed salary.
+The maximum outcome for participants in North America is in line with the restrictions which applied under their earlier program; for these participants, the program is also linked to SSAB Americas' results and return on capital employed.
+The total annual cost for the program is SEK 22.5 million in the event of target realization, and SEK 45 million in the event of maximum target realization, of which approximately 2/3 constitutes the cost for participants in North America.
+The program aims to promote the Company's ability to recruit and retain particularly important employees.

 The member of the Group Executive committee who is stationed in the United States receives compensation which is considered to be competitive from a North American perspective.
 He receives a fixed salary and, in addition, an annual variable salary component which is linked to the same targets as for the rest of the Group Executive Committee.
 His annual variable salary is capped relative to fixed salary.
 The target result is 60 percent of fixed salary but may amount to a maximum of 180 percent in the event of extremely high profitability.
 In addition, during his employment he is entitled to participate in the Group's long-term incentive program.
-The outcome is capped relative to fixed salary.
-Fully developed, the plan has a target outcome of 90 percent of fixed annual salary, but in the event of extremely good results may amount to a maximum of 150 percent.
+The outcome is capped relative to fixed salary, but in the event of extremely good results may amount to a maximum of 150 percent.
 Payments under the long-term incentive program take place in cash, and solely on condition that he remains in his employment.